Faculty on Leave of Absence, Education Program

 Now as a teacher educator, I continue to work alongside bilingual teachers and children and often utilizes the Descriptive Processes in my teaching and research.
 My areas of focus are on collaborative research, in particular issues of literacies and biliteracies, teacher learning communities, the interconnections between art and literacy in an emergent curriculum in a preschool setting.
 I have taught courses on observation and assessment, teacher research, inquiry and literacy/biliteracy.
 For the last two years, I have lead writing seminars for teachers through the New York City Writing Project.

 I have been published in the National Council of Teachers of English journals, Language Arts and Primary Voices, and in international journals such as, Lectura y Vida and Revista Mexicana de Investigacion Educativa.
 I have also collaborated with Carini et al. in writing sections of the book, Jenny’s Story: Taking the Long View of the Child.
-Currently, I am an Associate Professor in the Department of Early Childhood/Childhood Education at Lehman College, City University of New York.
+I am also an Associate Professor in the Department of Early Childhood/Childhood Education at Lehman College, City University of New York.